 During the years ended December 31, 2018 and 2017, sales to GNC accounted for more than 90% and more than 75% of our revenues, respectively.
-During the six months ended June 30, 2019, sales to GNC account for more than 80% of our revenues.
+During the nine months ended September 30, 2019, sales to GNC account for more than 80% of our revenues.
 No other customer accounted for 10% or more of our revenues during these years.

-We currently sell ZanthoSyn® to GNC under an exclusive sales contract for the "brick and mortar" retail channel in the United States.
-On July 11, 2019, we notified GNC that the exclusivity provision of our purchasing agreement with GNC will not automatically renew on October 16, 2019, however, the other provisions of our purchasing agreement with GNC shall remain in effect.
-We may expand ZanthoSyn® distribution to mass market retailers, other specialty nutrition stores, pharmacies, and other retailers.
-We also plan to increase our sales and marketing efforts through e-commerce.
+We sell ZanthoSyn® to GNC under a purchasing agreement.
+The exclusivity provision under such agreement related to distribution of ZanthoSyn® by GNC in the "brick and mortar" retail channel in the United States expired on October 16, 2019.
+GNC remains our only distributor of ZanthoSyn® in such channel, but we may expand retail distribution to mass market retailers, other specialty nutrition stores, pharmacies, and other retailers.
+We also plan to increase our sales and marketing efforts through ecommerce.